Have you ever made a modification on your website to immediately regret the decision?

 iii.
 You can access the site by clicking on the URL that will appear on the screen after the site is created.

 iv.
-After fixing whatever you had to fix and testing whatever you had to test, you can merge the staging site with the live one by clicking on the Deploy site from Staging to Live button.
+After fixing whatever you had to fix and checking whatever you had to test, you can merge the staging site with the production site by clicking on the Deploy site button.

 It’ll take a few minutes for the site to merge.